-Question (3) What is the split of roles and responsibilities between City of Edinburgh Council and CGI for: a) The Microsoft 365 system - information governance, data protection and cyber security? b) Empowered Learning devices - information governance, data protection and cyber security?
-Answer (3) a) For M365 the Council defines the information governance/data protection policies which are applied and work with CGI on their implementation - some configuration sits with the Council and some with CGI.
+- (3) What is the split of roles and responsibilities between City of Edinburgh Council and CGI for: - a) The Microsoft 365 system information governance, data protection and cyber security? - b) Empowered Learning devices information governance, data protection and cyber security?

+- (3) a) For M365 the Council defines the information governance/data protection policies which are applied and work with CGI on their implementation - some configuration sits with the Council and some with CGI.
 CGI is responsible for the overall security of the toolset.
-The Council have commissioned independent security reviews of both the corporate and Learning and Teaching M365 estates and are working through recommended changes with CGI. b) For Empowered Learning devices, CGI are responsible for all aspects of this including security, with the information governance and data protection elements agreed as part of the Council led Data Protection Impact Assessment.
-Question (4) CGI prote famil t official standards do City of Edinburgh Council and meet with regards to information governance, data ections and cyber security, such as the ISO 27000 y of standards covering information security agement?
-Answer (4) CGI currently hold a ISO27001 accreditation.
+The Council have commissioned independent security reviews of both the corporate and Learning and Teaching M365 estates and are working through recommended changes with CGI. - b) For Empowered Learning devices, CGI are responsible for all aspects of this including security, with the information governance and data protection elements agreed as part of the Council led Data Protection Impact Assessment.

+(4) What official standards do City of Edinburgh Council and CGI meet with regards to information governance, data protections and cyber security, such as the ISO 27000 family of standards covering information security management?

+(4) CGI currently hold a ISO27001 accreditation.
 Annually, the Council undergoes an independent assessment for PSN compliance through an extensive penetration test.
 The assessing authority directly submits the test results to the Cabinet Office.
-The management and monitoring of all Critical and High rated findings' remediation occur through Remediation Action Plan (RAP).
+The management and monitoring of all Critical and High rated findings' remediation occur through a Remediation Action Plan (RAP).
 PSN compliance certification is granted only when our PSN assessor is satisfied with the substantial progress made in addressing the findings.

-Question (5) inde n were City of Edinburgh Council and CGI last pendently certified to be meeting each of those dards and what was the certifying body?
+(5) When were City of Edinburgh Council and CGI last independently certified to be meeting each of those standards and what was the certifying body?

-Answer (5) The CGI ISO27001 certificate was issued in April 2022 and is set to expire in May 2024.
+(5) The CGI ISO27001 certificate was issued in April 2022 and is set to expire in May 2024.
 Additionally, the City of Edinburgh Council's PSN Compliance is due to expire in March 2024.
 Testing for the PSN 2024 submission has been completed, with the remediation of findings already in progress.
 The application submission is scheduled to be sent in February 2024.